dtrukr/PonyDebuggerInjected/README.md

 - MobileSubstrate
 - PreferenceLoader

-- PonyDebugger Gateway Server must be installed and running (https://github.com/square/PonyDebugger/blob/master/README_ponyd.rst)
+Additionally, PonyDebugger Gateway Server must be installed and running on the client machine (https://github.com/square/PonyDebugger/blob/master/README_ponyd.rst)

 ### How to install

 Download and copy the Debian package to the device; install it:

-    dpkg -i <package>.deb
+    dpkg -i com.open.PonyDebuggerInjected_1.0-1_iphoneos-arm.deb

 Respring the device:

     killall -HUP SpringBoard

-There should be a new menu in the device's Settings where you can enable the extension.
+There should be a new menu in the device's Settings where you can enable the extension and set the server address (for example 192.168.0.3:9000).

-Finally, start / restart the App you want to test and open PonyDebugger Server URL in your Chrome browser (http://localhost:9000 by default)
+Finally, start / restart the App you want to test and open PonyDebugger Server URL in your Chrome browser (http://localhost:9000 by default).

 ### How to uninstall

-    dpkg -r ...
+	dpkg -r com.open.ponydebuggerinjected

 Build